Talks with Israel could lead to results ‘in days’, says Syria’s president

 President al-Sharaa says talks between Syria and Israel may lead to a security agreement soon.

-Syria’s President Ahmed al-Sharaa has said that security talks with Israel are a “necessity”, and could lead to results in the “coming days”.
+Syria’s President Ahmed al-Sharaa has said that security talks with Israel are a “necessity” and could lead to results in the “coming days”.

 Recommended Storieslist of 3 items